Santhoshi-Ravi/Organising-Hackathon-101-notes/README.md

 - Minimize intra team conflicts.
-- Build a diversified team- in terms of  background as well as skill sets.
+- Build a diversified team, in terms of  background as well as skill sets.
-- Respect within the team in spite of differences is crucial→ work towards each other rather than against.
+- Respect within the team in spite of differences is crucial → work towards each other rather than against.
-- All should have accountability. → It’s not a one man show.
+- All should have accountability. ___It’s not a one man show.___
 - Have formal structured communication; choose a medium where you can have channels and threads.
 - __Roles__ Sponsor, Budgets, Marketing growth, Tech/ Dev, Content writer, Community Manager, Graphic designer